bixb922/umidiparser/README.md

 that you can get.

 For example: for a note_on event, event.status is umidiparser.NOTE_ON
-and event.note, event.channel, and event.velocity have the corresponding
+and the properties event.note, event.channel, and event.velocity return the
-values.
-But for a program change event, event.velocity will not be available.
+values of the event.

 Attributes that are not available throw an AttributeError on access.

-## MIDI channel events specific properties
+## MIDI channel event specific properties

 * NOTE_OFF (midi event status byte=0x80 to 0x8f)
     - channel (int)